Port of Plymouth, England

 Map of Plymouth Harbor Shoring Route of Tender Used by the Steamship Lines.
 Hamburg-American Line, Summer 1913 Edition, p.
 189. GGA Image ID # 1d1e99b298

-To be sure the American Plymouth, a little village of 10,000 people, is quite outclassed by this large center, which numbers in the neighborhood of a quarter of a million people, but there are certain striking resemblances.
+To be sure, the American Plymouth, a little village of 10,000 people, is quite outclassed by this large center, which numbers a quarter of a million people in the neighborhood, but there are certain striking resemblances.

 Just as the vessel in making the harbor of the American Plymouth first passes a great lighthouse and then comes within a natural breakwater into a closed harbor, so the Norddeutscher Lloyd steamship goes past the Eddystone Light, to glide into smooth water behind the artificial stone breakwater, which has made this harbor one of the safest in the world.

-The American tourist is apt to be surprised, if he has not followed the industrial development of towns in southern England, to discover that this community, composed of the three adjoining cities of Plymouth, Stonehouse and Devonport has an aggregate population of more than 200,000 supported mainly by shipping and small manufacturing.
+If the American tourist has not followed the industrial development of towns in southern England, he is apt to be surprised to discover that this community, composed of the three adjoining cities of Plymouth, Stonehouse, and Devonport, has an aggregate population of more than 200,000 supported mainly by shipping and small manufacturing.

-He discovers a modern city with fine free public library and several other libraries that are connected with literary and scientific institutions; a municipal museum and flourishing art and technical schools.
+He discovers a modern city with a fine free public library and several other libraries connected to literary and scientific institutions, a municipal museum, and flourishing art and technical schools.

-There are too, plenty of theaters and music halls, one of which, the Theater Royal, holds a prominent position among the great theaters of the world.
+There are also plenty of theaters and music halls, one of which, the Theater Royal, is prominent among the world's great theaters.

-During the entire season the city is full of visitors coming and going, departing on coaching trips to Dartmoor or on sea and river excursion up and down the Devon and Cornish coasts and up the many rivers which run into the English channel.
+During the entire season, the city is full of visitors coming and going, departing on coaching trips to Dartmoor or on sea and river excursions up and down the Devon and Cornish coasts and up the many rivers that run into the English Channel.

-That the American tourist learns a great deal of ancient history in Plymouth goes without saying.
-He discovers that, although the town is one of the oldest places along the coast, being known as late as the reign of Henry II as ''a mere thing as an habitation for fishers," its favored situation caused it to be built up rapidly during the years when the English naval and merchant marines were first being develop ed to great proportions.
+The fact that the American tourist learns a great deal of ancient history in Plymouth goes without saying.
+He discovers that, although the town is one of the oldest places along the coast, being known as late as the reign of Henry II as ''a mere thing as a habitation for fishers," its favored situation caused it to be built up rapidly during the years when the English naval and merchant marines were first being developed to great proportions.

 Fishing Boats at the Quay of Plymouth, England.